-Differentiation:
+Adaptations:

-Differentiation should be achieved both through differentiated activities and through differentiation of intended outcomes or task.
+Adaptations to lessons should be achieved both through a range of activities and through intended outcomes or task.
 For example, pupils who are progressing rapidly should be encouraged to extend their Computing experiences either through the use of more challenging software, or simply an alternative software package to provide depth of experience, or by extending the task which has been set.